Eating in the Amana Colonies

 Split-timber fences line tidy lawns, to keep off beef cattle that were herded through town.
 The rows of brick and stone cottages are wrapped with trellises, on which grapevines grow and also help insulate basements.

-Our first stop was Collectively Iowa, where we sampled Royce Bennett’s dry and off-dry red wines made with Iowa grapes, as well as more traditional fruit wines from other Iowa vintners.
+At Collectively Iowa, we sampled Royce Bennett’s dry and off-dry red wines made with Iowa grapes, as well as more traditional fruit wines from other Iowa vintners.

-“We’re the oddball of the group,’’ he says.
+“We’re the oddball of the group,’’ Bennett said.
 “We have five sweet wineries, and I felt like doing something different.’’

 Amana Meat Shop and Smokehouse was around the corner, and jovial octogenarian Carl Oehl was waiting with slices of beef sticks, jerky, sausage and Schwartenmagen, or head cheese.
 But the tastiest morsel was ham dipped in Oehl’s own homemade horseradish jelly.